SanityLinux/Base/README.md

 A: On Github, the primary master repo is at https://github.com/PurLinux/Base

 The original repo was located at https://github.com/RainbowHackerHorse/Pur-Linux/ now https://github.com/RainbowHackerHorse/Pur-Linux-Base/tree/Legacy
-Legacy will not be updated, however https://github.com/RainbowHackerHorse/Pur-Linux-Base/ is where my (Rainbow's) contributions are developed before being merged into the upstream Base repo.

-Other people may have forks.
+Other people may have their own forks.

 Q: How do I build the distro?